Best U.S. Dollar Credit Cards In Canada For 2026

 U.S. dollar credit card pros and cons

 - U.S. credit cards in Canada generally have low annual fees.
-U.S. dollar credit cards tend to have fees ranging from $35 to about $65 per year.
-If you spend enough on your BMO USD credit card, they’ll waive the fee.
+U.S. dollar credit cards typically charge fees ranging from $35 to $65 per year.

 - You'll have little choice when choosing a card.
 There's a very limited selection of these credit cards, and they're all offered by the big banks.
 This means you might be at the mercy of the bank's policies or fees.

 - U.S. dollar credit cards usually have poor rewards.
-Many of the U.S. dollar credit cards we track offer no rewards, and those that do are pretty meagre, considering the annual fee.
+Many U.S. dollar credit cards we track offer no rewards, and those that do are relatively meager given their annual fees.

 - You'll need a U.S. dollar bank account.
-To avoid currency conversion fees, you must have a U.S. dollar bank account when making payments on your card.
-Otherwise, you’ll be paying a fee each time you convert money from your Canadian chequing account.
+To avoid currency conversion fees, you must have a U.S. dollar bank account when making card payments.
+Otherwise, you'll pay a fee each time you convert funds from your Canadian chequing account.

 - There are no fee-free options.
-The annual fees aren’t high, but they’re still fees.
-That said, the BMO U.S. Dollar Mastercard waives the typical US$49 fee when you spend more than US$3,000 on the card every year, and the Meridian Visa US Dollar Card is waiving their $65 fee for the first year.
+The annual fees aren't high, but they're still fees.
+That said, the BMO U.S. Dollar Mastercard waives the typical US$49 fee when you spend more than US$3,000 on the card every year, and the Meridian Visa US Dollar Card is currently waiving their $65 fee for the first year you have the card.

 - You'll pay currency conversion fees on CAD purchases.
 If you use the card to make purchases outside of U.S. dollars, you'll pay a 2.5% conversion fee – even in Canada.
 If you get a U.S. dollar credit card, use it exclusively for USD purchases.